ehrenb/machina/images/README.md

 ### module.py

 * Subclass the machina.core.worker.Worker class, this will ensure your worker module has connectivity to the Database, RabbitMQ, and configurations
-* Specify the Machina types (see configs/types.json) your worker module supports, or specify '*' for all
+* Specify any Machina types (see configs/types.json) your worker module supports, or specify '*' for all.
+    * Each module will be bound to a RabbitMQ Queue that is named after the module's class name
+    * Each machina type is a routing key to which the module's queue is bound to
 * Ensure that you import your worker module class into machina.core.worker module so that its schema gets automatically created in the database at startup

 #### types